-Thomas can receive a benefit with a maximum value of €1,500 due to the number of years' service with this employer (€50 x 30 years of service), however even though the value of the benefit does not exceed €1,500 Thomas' employer would still need to apply PAYE, PRSI and USC on the full value of the voucher if awarded as the award is not a tangible item.
+Thomas can receive a tangible benefit with a maximum value of €1,500 due to the number of years' service with this employer (€50 x 30 years of service).
+However even though the value of the benefit does not exceed €1,500 Thomas' employer must apply PAYE, PRSI and USC on the full value of the voucher, if awarded, as the award is not a tangible article.

-4.1 Multiple Awards Over Career
+5.1 Multiple Awards Over Career